 The best coffee thermos

 The Thermos King is the one you really want.
 If your brand name is synonymous with the product itself, I suppose it’s acceptable to call your flagship model “The King.”
 First trademarked over a hundred years ago in Germany, Thermos still leading the way—both in performance and in value for the money.
 It is hard to look past a Thermos when you are hunting for a good vacuum flask.
 This almost unbreakable classic will hold a liter of steaming hot coffee, and keep it that way for at least twenty-four hours.
-With a handy handle, a range of fun colors, and a decent price tag from Amazon, you can hardly go wrong with the Thermos King for your coffee at work.
+With a handy handle, a range of fun colors, and a decent price tag, you can hardly go wrong with the Thermos King for your coffee at work.